jbytes1027/csce311-mapper/README.md

     mkdir build && cd build

-To create a makefile for building, run from the build directory:
+To create a makefile for building, from the build directory run:

     cmake ..

-To build:
+To build, run:

     make

-To test:
+To test, run:

     ./mapper-test

-To run:
+To run, use:

     ./mapper [INPUT FILE...]
 [OUTPUT FILE...]